 - Use hand signals.
 Hand signals alert motorists of what you intend to do.
 Signaling is the law and is the courteous thing to do.

 - Look out for road hazards.
 Watch out for loose gravel, potholes, ice, dirt, and other debris.

 Should a driver neglect to obey the rules of the road, serious injury can be the result for any bicyclist.
-If you’ve been injured due to the negligence of another driver, contact The Law Offices of Crowe Arnold & Majors, LLP today.
+If you’ve been injured due to the negligence of a negligent driver, contact the Dallas bicycle accident lawyers of Crowe Arnold & Majors, LLP today.
 We will fight for the compensation you deserve.